Adiii-Shinde/Space-Food-Hunter-Game/README.md

 Intuitive and simple rocket control
 Dynamic obstacle challenges
-Score tracking for competitive gameplay
+Score tracking for competitive and engaging gameplay.

 How to Play: